We Love —

 Maximum room capacity

-During your stay enjoy accommodation in a lovely Standard Room in the following establishments:
+During your stay enjoy accommodation in a comfortable Standard Room in the following establishments:

 - Dublin: Fitzpatrick Castle Hotel